 Sachin concludes: “So far in 2013 European market conditions have meant that deal processes are both longer and more difficult and the low levels of deal completions have not always reflected market activity.
-As several key deals successfully completed this quarter, it feels like a more accurate reflection of what we are seeing in the market, for some time.
+As several key deals successfully completed this quarter, it feels like a more accurate reflection of what we are seeing in the market.

 “It is also encouraging to see the deal pipeline still growing and a number of deals should complete this year, particularly in Germany.
 However, whether this upsurge in activity means the European PE industry is back in full recovery mode remains to be seen but the signs are certainly positive.”

 Leonid Saveliev, EY Partner, said: “The Russian private equity sector hasn’t seen any significant market entry deals as of late.
 Since the end of June, individual market entry deals haven’t involved investments of over US$50 million and have rarely exceeded US$15 million on average.